 In May 2013 Congress established the Overcriminalization Task Force within the House Judiciary Committee.
 The Task Force held hearings on a variety of overcriminalization topics and convened its final hearings in July 2014.
-To learn more about the Task Force, including video of its hearings and official witness testimony, click here.
+To learn more about NACDL's efforts to tackle this problem and foster meaningful reform, visit our "Advocacy and Scholarship" page.

-Shana-Tara Regon, NACDL's Director of White Collar Crime Policy, spoke with Ivan Dominguez, host of NACDL's Criminal Docket Podcast series, about the Overcriminalization Task Force.
+Shana-Tara O'Toole, NACDL's Director of White Collar Crime Policy, spoke with Ivan Dominguez, host of NACDL's Criminal Docket Podcast series, about the Overcriminalization Task Force.
 The podcast, entitled "Congress's Overcriminalization Task Force," discusses the work the task force has done so far and the critically important work that lies ahead.
 The podcast is available below and on NACDL's Criminal Docket page.